 Do external links count towards the DeepRank score?

 No. The DeepRank algorithm only takes into account internal links.
 An internal link by default is any anchor link found on pages on the primary domain specified in the Deepcrawl project settings in step 1.

 Links from other pages will also be counted as internal if additional domains are added to the secondary domain setting or the crawl subdomains option is ticked in the advanced settings in step 4 of the project settings.

 What page types are used when calculating DeepRank?

 Do internal links on uncrawled URLs count towards the DeepRank score?

 No. Deepcrawl only uses internal anchor links found on crawled HTML URLs.

 How can I view the number of internal links pointing to a page?

-DeepCrawl fetches and stores each internal link the source URL where the link was found.
-At the moment we do not allow users to download all the internal link data and source URLs from the app.
+Deepcrawl fetches and stores each internal link the source URL where the link was found.
+At the moment we do not allow users to download all the internal link data and source URLs from the platform.
 Instead we provide the internal link instance metric.
 This metric shows the total number of internal links pointing to a page.

 Does DeepRank take into account nofollow links?